Codon Adaptation Index (CAI) Calculator

 Frequently asked questions

-- As the geometric mean of each codon's relative adaptiveness (its frequency divided by the most-frequent synonymous codon) in the chosen host, excluding single-codon amino acids (Met, Trp) and stop codons.
+As the geometric mean of each codon's relative adaptiveness (its frequency divided by the most-frequent synonymous codon) in the chosen host, excluding single-codon amino acids (Met, Trp), stop codons, and any codon containing an ambiguity code, since a codon that could be several different codons has no one relative adaptiveness to contribute.
 Never-used codons are floored to avoid a zero product.

-- E. coli, human and yeast codon-usage tables, the same ones used by the Codon Optimizer.
+E. coli, human, yeast, CHO, Pichia, insect (Sf9), Arabidopsis and zebrafish codon-usage tables, the same ones used by the Codon Optimizer.